In today’s posts,

 Don’t just think of any topic and start writing on your blog.

-Keywords research simple means finding queries on what your audiences are typing on google
+Keywords research simply means finding queries on what your audiences are typing on Google

 Google keyword planner can provide details on that for you.

-So if you are in the weight loss or food niche, you may consider this topic
+So if you are in the weight loss or food niche, you may consider this topic, That said.

 #19.
 Create posts that solve user’s problems: